 My name is Melanie L. Phillips and I am currently a PhD Candidate at the Charles and Louise Travers Political Science department at the University of California, Berkeley.

 My research agenda focuses on the intra-party dynamics of candidate selection in new democracies where political parties control selection.
-Specifically, I am interested in how the role and preferences of gatekeepers effect women's candidacy in sub-Saharan Africa.
+Specifically, I am interested in how the role and preferences of gatekeepers affect women's candidacy in sub-Saharan Africa.
 I have conducted multiple rounds of fieldwork in Zambia.

 I hold a Masters in Political Science from UC Berkeley and a Bachelor of Arts in International Studies; Political Science with distinction from the University of California, San Diego.
 I was also a McNair Scholar at UC San Diego.